martmor123/jr_ds_test/README.md

 You will have extra points if you can show the ability to build reproductable Machine Learning models.

-- Submit your work creating a pull request to this repository, naming your branch with your name and surname: carlos_lopez
+- Submit your work creating a github repository

 - Include a requirements.txt or a enviroment.yml file so that we can reproduce your code